-This dinosaur dyed pasta craft for be great for a school project.
+This dinosaur dyed pasta craft is a great for a school project.

 Have you heard about the ankylosaur?
 It had bony plates that were embedded in the skin.
 They also had a club on the tail.

-Place the pasta and dyed in a Ziploc bag.
-When the pasta is colored dumped it on a paper towel on a cookie sheet.
+Place the pasta and dye in a Ziploc bag.
+When the pasta is colored, dumped it on a paper towel on a cookie sheet.

 The pasta will turn a dark green (Ahhh!
 The pasta!
 It’s turning green!).
 Do not eat the pasta!
 The dye uses rubbing alcohol.

-To make the dinosaur shape I folded a paper plate in half.
+To make the dinosaur shape, fold a paper plate in half.

-To make the head and legs you will be cutting off part of the rim.
-From the fold measure one inch and make a line to the rim of the plate.
+To make the head and legs, you will be cutting off part of the rim.
+From the fold, measure 1 inch and make a line to the rim of the plate.
 This will be the head of your dinosaur.
-Now measure two inches from the line and cut out the rim.
-Leave a one inch piece of the rim.
+Now measure 2 inches from the line and cut out the rim.
+Leave a 1-inch piece of the rim.
 This will be the front legs.
-Measure two inches and cut.
-Leave another one inch this will be the back legs.
+Measure 2 inches and cut.
+Leave another 1-inch, this will be the back legs.
 Now cut the rim off from the back legs to the fold.

 The larger rim piece will be the tail.
-After about two-half inches I narrowed the tail and then rounded the tip.
+After about 2 1/2 inches narrow the tail and then rounded the tip.
 Staple the squared end to the back of the dinosaur.
-Glue a two-inch piece of paper plate to the back of the tail near the body.
+Glue a 2-inch piece of paper plate to the back of the tail near the body.
 This will give the tail some extra support.
 Glue a sparkly pompom to the top and bottom of the tail.

 Ankylosaur had a club on the end of their tail.
 They may have used it to defend themselves.

 Glue your pasta to the back and part of the tail.
-I left the sides and part of the tail free of pasta.
-I found that using a toothpick to place the pasta was helpful.
-My fingers didn’t get as sticky.
-After the pasta is in place fill the cracks with glue.
+Leave the sides and part of the tail free of pasta.
+Using a toothpick to place the pasta is helpful.
+Your fingers will not get as sticky.
+After the pasta is in place, fill the cracks with glue.
 Let dry.

-I thought that the pasta shells looked like armor.
+The pasta shells look like armor.
 The dinosaur’s armor was similar to the armor of today’s crocodiles and armadillos.
 It is a bony substance that forms within the skin.

 Now add facial features to your creature.